mlochbaum/rhsort/README.md

 # Robin Hood Sort: the algorithm for uniform data

-Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the state of the art on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.
+Robin Hood Sort is a stable numeric sorting algorithm that achieves performance several times better than the fastest comparison sorts on uniformly random arrays, with worst-case performance similar to a hybrid merge sort.
+It's in a similar category to counting sort and radix sort, but can be useful for large ranges where counting sort isn't applicable, and can be better than radix sort for large element sizes or small arrays.

     Best     Average        Worst       Memory      Stable      Deterministic
     n        n log log n    n log n     n           Yes         Yes

 The version given here is not well-tested, is only written for 4-byte integers, and will definitely fail on arrays containing both the minimum and maximum possible integer.
 Please don't use it directly.
 The main purpose of this repository is to show the radix sort people that a great benchmark on random data doesn't mean much.
 The main purpose of Robin Hood sort is to be used as a possible base case in quicksort algorithms like fluxsort and pdqsort, in order to take advantage of ranges where a uniform distribution seems likely and beat those radix sorts once and for all.

-Compared below are merge sort [quadsort](https://github.com/scandum/quadsort), top-of-the-line hybrid quicksorts [pdqsort](https://github.com/orlp/pdqsort) and [fluxsort](https://github.com/scandum/fluxsort), and radix sorts [wolfsort](https://github.com/scandum/wolfsort) (also a bit of a hybrid) and [ska_sort](https://probablydance.com/2017/01/17/faster-sorting-algorithm-part-2/).
+Compared below are merge sort [quadsort](https://github.com/scandum/quadsort), top-of-the-line hybrid quicksorts [pdqsort](https://github.com/orlp/pdqsort) and [fluxsort](https://github.com/scandum/fluxsort), and radix sorts [wolfsort](https://github.com/scandum/wolfsort) (also a bit of a hybrid) and [ska_sort_copy](https://probablydance.com/2016/12/02/investigating-radix-sort/) (note that most benchmarks are based on the slower in-place [ska_sort](https://probablydance.com/2017/01/17/faster-sorting-algorithm-part-2/)).
 If you're wondering, Timsort is no good with integer arrays like this, and single-core IPS⁴o loses to the quicksorts on random data.
 Run on your machine with `$ ./wolfbench.sh` to download the sorts and build, then `$ ./runwolfbench` to perform the benchmark.

 ![Performance bar chart](images/wolf.svg)

 So Robin Hood is tested against the fastest sorting algorithms I know, on wolfsort's own benchmark suite.
-On the headline benchmark, there's no contest!
+On the headline benchmark, well, ska_sort is hard to beat.
+But against stable algorithms there's no contest!
 Surprised?
 Well, Robin Hood is very skilled—don't forget it—but his greatest skill is cheating.

 *Don't worry too much about these specific bad cases, unless of course you want to use RH on its own, which you shouldn't.
 Flux/wolfsort have a special analysis pass to use quadsort for most of these, and "generic order" uses a small range, which can easily be detected and obliterated by counting sort. "ascending tiles" hints at a more significant problem, which is that the range can be split into several small clusters.
 When hybridized with quicksort, it should mostly be possible to rule these cases out during median selection, and quicksort partitioning naturally splits off clusters, which could then be passed to RH.*